 What Is Entomophobia?

-Entomophobia, also called insectophobia and acarophobia is a type of anxiety disorder known as a specific phobia.1 People living with entomophobia are plagued by a severe, excessive. fear of insects that disrupts their life even though they may know rationally that insects pose very little to no actual danger.2,3,4,5 Bug phobia involves being scared of bugs, and it’s more than that.
+Entomophobia, also called insectophobia or acarophobia, is a specific phobia of bugs.1 People with entomophobia are plagued by a severe, excessive fear of insects that disrupts their life even though they may know rationally that insects pose very little to no actual danger.2,3,4,5 Bug phobia involves being scared of bugs, and it’s more than that.
 Actual bugs or stories and images of them create intense anxiety, distress, and a strong urge to avoid them.3 Entomophobia can encompass any or all types of bugs.

 - Spiders (arachnophobia)